MISP/misp-docker/README.md

 New options are added on a regular basis.

+#### Environment variable behaviour

+Set environment variables to configure settings where possible.
+Environment variable driven settings are enforced every time the misp-core container starts.
+This means that if you change the config.php file or database for a setting that has a set environment variable, it will be changed to the environment variable value upon next container start.
+Empty environment variables may have a safe default which is enforced instead.

+#### Unset safe default settings behaviour

+The misp-core container has definitions for minimum safe default settings which are set if needed each time the container starts.
+They will only be set if there is no existing entry in the config.php file or database for these settings.
+If you specify a custom value for any of these settings it will be respected.
+See the definitions of these in "core/files/etc/misp-docker" where the filenames contain the word "defaults".

+#### Overriding environment variable and unset safe default settings behaviours

+If you are trying to accomplish something and the above behaviours get in the way, please let us know as this is not intended.

+To override these behaviours edit the docker-compose.yml file's misp-core volume definitions to enable the "customize_misp.sh" behaviour (see the bottom of the Production section for details).
+The "customize_misp.sh" script triggers after the above behaviours complete and is an appropriate place to override a setting.
+It is suggested that you use the "/var/www/MISP/app/cake Admin setSetting" command to override a setting, as this tool is config.php file and database setting aware.

 ### Production

 -   It is recommended to specify the build you want run by editing `docker-compose.yml` (see here for the list of available tags https://github.com/orgs/MISP/packages)